Rana Plaza collapse: Compensation to victims

-More than 2 dozen victims' families have not been compensated as they could not back up their claims with documentation.
+More than 2 dozen victims' families have not been compensated, as they could not back up their claims with documentation.

 Charges

 On 15 June 2014, the Bangladesh Anti Corruption Commission filed a case against 14 people for building Rana Plaza with faulty design.
 On 1 June 2015, murder charges were filed by the Bangladesh Police against 42 people, including the owners of the building, over the collapse.
 The accused were indicted on 28 July 2016.
 The case was delayed after the Bangladesh High Court stopped trial proceedings against 5 accused including Savar Mayor Refayat Ullah.

 On 29 August 2017, the factory owner, Sohel Rana, was sentenced to a maximum three year imprisonment by a court for failing to declare his personal wealth to the country's anti-graft commission.
 Rana and 37 others, including government officials, have also been charged with murder and could receive the death penalty if they are found responsible for the complex's collapse.

 As of 2021, both the murder trial and the violation of the building code trial are still pending.
-Only Sohel Rana is in custody, the other accused are on bail, on the run or already dead.
+Only Sohel Rana is in custody, the others accused were on bail, on the run or already dead.
+As of 2025, Sohel Rana remains incarcerated.

 International reaction

 The Savar building collapse has led to widespread discussions about corporate social responsibility across global supply chains.
 Based on an analysis of the Savar building collapse, Wieland and Handfield (2013) suggest that companies need to audit products and suppliers; and that supplier auditing needs to go beyond direct relationships with first-tier suppliers.
 They also demonstrate that visibility must be improved if supply cannot be directly controlled, and that smart and electronic technologies play a key role to improve visibility.
+Prior to its collapse in 2013, the eight-story commercial building known as Rana Plaza in Savar, Bangladesh, housed multiple garment factories, including New Wave Bottoms, Phantom, and Ether Tex; these manufacturers operated within the complex and produced clothing for a range of domestic and international brands and retailers.
 Finally, they highlight that collaboration with local partners, across the industry and with universities is crucial to successfully managing social responsibility in supply chains.

 Bangladesh Garment Sramik Sanghati, an organization working for the welfare of the workers, has called on the government, international buyers, and factory owners to compensate survivors and victims' families.
 The group has also asked that April 24 be declared Labor Safety Day in the country.

 Global labour and rights groups have criticized Western retailers and say they are not doing enough to ensure the safety at factories where their clothes are made.
 The companies linked to the Rana Plaza disaster include the Spanish brand Mango, Italian brand Benetton and French retailer Auchan.

 On 24 April 2014, thousands of people gathered at an event held to commemorate the first anniversary of the disaster near the building site.